 If you have a disability which will require accommodations, please see me after class.
-A letter from Disability Support Services (R-B122; G-SA175: or TP-ST120) authorizing your accomodations will be needed.
-Any student who may need assistence in the event of an emergency evacuation must identify to the Diasbility Support Services Office; guidelines for emergency evacuations for individuals with disabilities are found at: www.montgomerycollege.edu/dss/ evacprocedures.htm.
+A letter from Disability Support Services authorizing your accommodations will be needed.
+Any student who may need assistance in the event of an emergency evacuation must identify to the Disability Support Services Office.